Wells Fargo Identity Theft Protection: Pros, Cons & Alternatives

 Key takeaways: Identity Guard is a popular identity theft protection service provider for millions of Americans, although it doesn’t offer as many proactive protection features as Aura.

-3. LifeLock: Popular protection with high renewal rates
+3. LifeLock: Popular option with a few flaws

 LifeLock is one of the most well-known names in identity theft protection.
 However, the company has come under scrutiny in recent years over issues with renewal pricing, a $100 million class action settlement with the FTC over failing to secure user data [*], and the inclusion of crypto mining software in its Norton antivirus software [*].

-• Device security and VPN (when bundled with Norton 360)
+• Device security and VPN (when bundled with Norton 360 at an additional cost)

 • Identity and SSN alerts